Last Updated on

 I felt similar in Warsaw where some of the older architecture reminded me of northern Germany and Scandinavia.
 Since everything is also in good condition and very clean, it feels a lot less like the stereotypical Eastern European city.
 I tried to use my time wisely and ended up sacrificing museum visits due to the stunning weather.
 In this post, I’ll share some of my thoughts on what to do in Warsaw and pictures.

-So if you’re heading to Warsaw for a weekend and not sure what to do keep on reading.
+So if you’re heading to the Polish capital for a weekend and not sure what to do in Warsaw keep on reading.
 Because contrary to popular belief, there’s a lot to see and do in Poland’s capital.

 To be honest, I think I would have preferred to have more than a weekend in Warsaw.
 But if that’s all you have you should make the most of it.